-Use this pumpkin puree recipe to make it yourself, and enjoy its better health benefits.
-Pumpkin is great for helping to promote better skin, immune health and works great on digestion (especially dogs too if they need something to bind their stools up better).
+Make this pumpkin puree recipe make yourself and enjoy its better health benefits.
+Pumpkin is great for helping to promote better skin, immune health and works great on digestion (especially for dogs if they need something to bind their stools up better).
 Now that you are getting in pumpkin, how are you doing with the other colors?
 Do the Better Rainbow Evaluation today!

 - 2-3 small sugar cheese or baking pumpkins (about 2-3 lbs each)